 - wild rice

-Legumes, including beans, lentils and peas, are high-fiber, high-protein foods.
+Legumes, including beans, lentils, and peas, are high-fiber, high-protein foods.
 Because of the indigestible sugars in beans, they’re also notorious for causing gas.
-If you have UC, you’ll want to pass on the following:
+If you are experiencing a UC flare-up, you’ll want to pass on the following:

 - all beans, including chickpeas

 - soy nuts, including soybeans and edamame